blancoh/jenkins-packer-pipeline/README.md

 5) Terraform show to display what was recently created.

-3) Execute run_packer_build.sh script to build new AMI with Packer.
+3) Execute run_packer_build.sh script to build custom AMI with Packer.

 4) Terraform destroy to delete the Amazon Packer VPC.